jonas-jansen/jonas-jansen.github.io/_upcoming/upcoming_02.md

 inline: true
 ---

-Minisymposium "Nonlinear waves in complex systems - fronts, fluids and fluctuations " at EquaDiff 2026, together with Bastian Hilder and Christian Kühn (TU Munich)
+Minisymposium "Nonlinear waves in complex systems - fronts, fluids and fluctuations" at EquaDiff 2026, together with Bastian Hilder and Christian Kühn (TU Munich)